 What is Wet Bottom Shoo-fly Pie?

 This Amish wet bottom shoofly pie recipe is a traditional Amish breakfast pie similar to a coffee cake.
-It has a thin gooey molasses layer on the bottom and a cake-like center with a crumb topping.
+It has a gooey molasses layer on the bottom and a cake-like center with a crumb topping.
 And all of that perfection is encased in a flaky pie crust.

 Wet bottom shoofly pie is perfect with a cup of coffee!
 It is served in many Amish homes as a dessert with breakfast.